OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 #### Grain size

 The compiler often recognizes that the overhead of allowing parallel execution can exceed the benefit.
-In that case groups of consecutive iterations run sequentially.
-This behavior can be manually overridden with a pragma:
+If the body of a loop does little work the compiler will arrange for groups of consecutive iterations to run sequentially.
+This behavior can be manually overridden with a
+pragma:

 ```cilkc
  #pragma cilk grainsize 128